Skip to main content

 Doctoral / Morgantown Campus

-The Department of Physics and Astronomy offers a solid foundation in the fundamentals as well as a diverse range of specializations for MS and PhD research.
+The Department of Physics and Astronomy offers Masters of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.
+Both degree programs provide a solid foundation in the fundamentals as well as a diverse range of specializations for research.
+In addition to working with Physics faculty in these research areas, graduate students have worked with faculty in a range of other departments at WVU.

 View Major Information: Physics Doctoral